South African Navy: Issues

 As of 2020, the SA Navy's main projects are under serious threat from years of underfunding, as well as recent budget cuts.
 Allocation of funding for Projects Biro (modern inshore patrol vessels) and Hotel (replacement hydrographic survey vessel), as well as the Army's Project Hoefyster (new infantry combat vehicles), amounts to R2.8 billion (£129 million), however the required level of funding needed is expected to be R13.7 billion (£633 million), nearly a R11 billion shortfall (£508 million).
 It is currently unclear how these projects will be financed if they continue to proceed.

 Similarly, Project Syne and Project Napoleon, the planned and urgently required midlife overhauls for the and respectively, are both currently on hold due to lack of adequate funding.
 According to a 2021 Department of Defence (DoD) progress report, the full repair cost requirement of R1.470 billion is only 53.4% funded, with R786 million allocated.
 The SA Navy is currently finding it difficult to effectively resource the growing backlog of refits, maintenance periods, and repair projects that are needed.
 With each delay due to financial insufficiency and every vessel that continues to operate without adequate maintenance, the SA Navy is pulled deeper into a vicious cycle of exacerbating known issues and escalating longer-term costs, until a point of forced reduced vessel availability.

-Command, control & organisation
+Command, control and organisation

 The command structure is depicted below.
 The Chief of the Navy, based at Navy Headquarters at the Navy Office (SAS Immortelle) located in Pretoria, is head of the South African Navy.
 All operational forces, including ships and submarines, fall under the control of the Flag Officer Fleet who is based in Simon's Town.